MCP Servers

 Input Partials

-Input partials let you assign saved parameter presets to MCP tools.
-When a partial is assigned, its values are merged into the tool's input at execution time.
-Enforced keys are locked and cannot be overridden by the AI agent — they are also stripped from the tool's schema so the agent never sees them.
+Input partials are scoped to a workspace integration alias.
+Synced MCP tools receive matching default partials automatically, so slack_bot__send_channel_message can use partials scoped to slack_bot without affecting another Slack alias.
+Enforced keys are locked and cannot be overridden by the AI agent; they are also stripped from the tool schema so the agent never sees them.

 bash